ndcroos/grin-rfcs/text/0000-multisignature-outputs.md

 To accurately build, select, and spend a multisignature output, it is necessary to derive and communicate a multisignature key ID.

-To derive the multsig key id during multsig transaction building, each party hashes a domain separation string, the Slate ID, and transaction amount.
+To derive the multisig key id during multsig transaction building, each party hashes a domain separation string, the Slate ID, and transaction amount.
 Since the Slate ID is a UUID (universal *unique* identifier), each multisignature key ID should also be unique.
 The hash used is Blake2b for its ability to output 16-byte hashes, and use other places in the Grin implementation.

 The derivation function: